 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
-Disclosures in those reports and schedule, which are dated October 26, 2016, should be considered in conjunction with this management letter.
+Disclosures in this report, which is dated October 17, 2017, should be considered in conjunction with this management letter.